 Men are not the only people abusing heroin.
 Unfortunately, women are also using the drug more often.
-Heroin abuse is targeting young, white men specifically, which is concerning to many people trying to help loved ones struggling with addiction.
+Heroin abuse is targeting men, which is concerning to many people trying to help loved ones struggling with addiction.
 Heroin use is nothing new, but the people who are using it and where they are finding the drugs have all changed with the black market moving online.
-Find out why heroin use is rising among younger men and how to help a loved one navigate this challenge head-on.
+Find out why heroin use is rising among men and how to help a loved one navigate this challenge head-on.

 How Heroin Works